 2. A Navy Corsair fires a salvo of rockets during Operation Iceberg, the Allied effort to capture Okinawa, the largest of the Ryukyu Islands.

 3. The USS Idaho shells the island of Okinawa on April 1, 1945.

 4. Marines land on the beachhead already secured on the island.
 These infantrymen will continue pressing the attack against approximately 130,000 defenders.

 5. U.S. landing ships sit beached and burning on May 4 near the mouth of the Bishi River after a Japanese air attack.

-6. Famed war correspondent Ernie Pyle speaks with U.S. Marines a short time before his death on the island.
+6. Famed war correspondent Ernie Pyle speaks with U.S. Marines a short time before his death during the Okinawa campaign.

 7. A long exposure photograph shows the crisscrossing lines of Marine anti-aircraft fire over the U.S. airfield established on Okinawa.

 8. A May 11, 1945, morning artillery barrage kicks off an all-out offensive.

 9. Japanese rockets rain down on and near U.S. positions during heavy fighting on Okinawa.

 10. The infamous battleship Yamato, sent to Okinawa to attempt to beach itself and act as a shore battery until destroyed, is sank at sea on April 7 before it can reach the island.